feyicodes/project15/project15.md

 ![](images/img23.png)

-I created an instance each of the Webserver, Nginx Server and Bastion Host server and carried out the necessary comfigurations to make it a suitable template for the architecture.
+I created an instance each of the Webserver, Nginx Server and Bastion Host server with the necessary configurations to make it a suitable template for the architecture's autoscaling feature.

-The following code was used on all 3 instances for installing some of the necessary softwares namely: python, ntp, net-tools, vim, wget, telnet, epel-release, htop.
+The following code was run on all 3 instances for installing some of the necessary softwares namely: python, ntp, net-tools, vim, wget, telnet, epel-release, htop.
 ```
     yum install -y https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm